 If you enjoy watching over 500 pre-pubescent teens compete in a battle of wits against each other for a $50,000 grand prize while simultaneously making every adult in the room feel like a dolt, look no further than the Scripps National Spelling Bee.
 This is by far the biggest stage in the U.S. for those who are looking to show off their spelling prowess and any serious competitors will train for this event year-round.
-The next national spelling bee will be held in late May of the year 2020 at the Gaylord National Resort and Convention Center in National Harbor, Maryland and this will be the 93rd competition to occur.

 In case you have never witnessed a spelling bee, each child is required to go up to the microphone and spell a word that is verbalized for them by one of the judges.
 If they spell the word correctly they make it to the next round and if they do not spell the word correctly then they are instantly eliminated from the contest.
 There are usually a few days of preliminary rounds and then ESPN televises the rest of the competition starting on day two.